Canada · tool

 Where locals eat — best neighborhoods

-Bustling main street with a wide range of dining options, from casual pubs to fine dining.
+Bustling main street with a mix of casual eateries, pubs, and fine dining.

 Dietary notes